Old mercury alloy fillings should be treated carefully to avoid poisoning risk.

 Are you worried about your amalgam fillings?

-Get a professional assessment by Dr. Finkelstein to determine the best course of action.
+Get a professional assessment by Dr Finkelstein to determine the best course of action.